R. Stephanie Huang, Ph.D.

 Mei-Chi (Judy) Su

 Mei-Chi (Judy) Su is a graduate student in Experimental and Clinical Pharmacology.
-She received her Bachler degree in Pharmacy at Taipei Medical University and Master degree at National Taiwan University.
+She received her Bachelor's degree in Pharmacy at Taipei Medical University and a Master's degree at National Taiwan University.
 After graduation, she worked in a pharmaceutical company in Taiwan for about 3 years.
 Her current research is finding efficacious drugs for prostate cancer based on the corresponding cancer progression mechanism.

 Currently: BioNTech SE